 The emphasis of this course is safety through an understanding of the underlying physical phenomena.
 It is of particular benefit to EED handlers, their supervisors, safety engineers, instructors, designers, R&D personnel, quality control personnel and inspectors.
-Course date is January 21-25, 2019.
+Course dates are July 22-26, 2019.
 The fee for the five-day course is $1,869.00 (does not include food or lodging).

 Please Click Here to learn more about the Franklin explosives safety training course.